 For 29 years, until his death in December 1991, Mr. Thomas led the Youth Choir in concerts for thousands of visitors at the Ohio State Fair, directed them in a number of European tours, and took them to several national parades.
 Championed by four-term governor James A. Rhodes, the choir has sung for gubernatorial inaugurations and was named Ohio's "Singing Ambassadors of Goodwill."

-Since 1992 the All-Ohio Youth Choir has been led by Charles R. Snyder of Coshocton who has continued many of the choir's traditions.
-He and his staff have emphasized vocal health -- vitally important for the Fair's outdoor performances and unpredictable weather-related conditions -- and commissioned new works which the Youth Choir has premiered.
+From 1992 to 2013, the All-Ohio Youth Choir was led by Charles R. Snyder of Coshocton who continued many of the choir's traditions.
+He and his staff emphasized vocal health -- vitally important for the Fair's outdoor performances and unpredictable weather-related conditions -- and commissioned new works which the Youth Choir has premiered.
 In 1995, the All-Ohio Youth Choir was incorporated with the help of choir friend, attorney Michael P. McCullougg.
 1995 also saw the birth of the Cardinal Chorale, a group of 40 voices, selected by audition to provide additional musical opportunities for returning choir veterans and to offer more musical joy to fairgoers.

 The 200 members of the choir are selected each spring on the basis of their ability and experience, the recommendation of their high school choral director, and the consent and support of their parent or guardian.
 Five days before the opening of the Ohio State Fair, the new choir meets at the Ohio Expo Center in Columbus and launches into a rigorous schedule that includes vocal training, sectional and full rehearsals, solo auditions, and marching instruction.
 Once the fair opens, the Youth Choir sings six to eight concerts a day and marches up to ten miles a day to various performance sites around the 360 acre fairgrounds.